Learning Analytics Project (LeAP)

 The Learning Analytics Project (LeAP) at City is exploring how Learning Analytics can be used to improve students’ educational experience and support the institution’s education performance indicators relating to progression and attainment.

 The University already holds a large amount of data about students, which is essential in evidencing learning, reporting and providing support when needed.
 Learning Enhancement and Development (LEaD), Information Technology (IT) and Student and Academic Services (S&AS) are exploring the potential value of implementing a Learning Analytics system.
-This system could have the capability of pulling together existing data from multiple university systems into one central location.
-The goal is to utilise this data to provide staff with a clearer picture of student engagement with educational activities across modules and programmes
+This system will have the capability of pulling together existing data from multiple university systems into one central location.
+The goal is to utilise this data to provide staff with a clearer picture of student engagement with educational activities across modules and programmes.
+Thereafter, this information could enable staff to assist students in areas where they need the most help so that they can feel supported and be successful at City.

 How might learning analytics benefit City as an institution?